Okm165/zkp_systems_workshops/5_plonk_and_hyperplonk/README.md

 | **On-Chain Viability**      | **Excellent.** Low, predictable gas cost.                                                            | **Poor.** Prohibitively high gas cost for large circuits.                                      |
 | **Proof Size**              | **`O(1)` (Constant).** ~0.5-1 KB.                                                                    | **`O(log N)` (Logarithmic).** ~5-10 KB.                                                        |
 | **Custom Gate Flexibility** | **Limited.** High-degree gates increase the degree of the quotient polynomial, raising prover costs. | **High.** The Sum-check protocol is tolerant of high-degree constraints with minimal overhead. |

 ---

-## **Part 5: Conclusion**

-The Plonk and HyperPlonk families represent a critical axis in ZKP design: the choice between univariate and multivariate representations.

-- **Plonk** is a masterpiece of engineering optimized for **verifier efficiency**.
-Its constant-time verifier and small proof sizes make it the dominant choice for applications requiring public, on-chain verification, such as ZK-Rollups.
-Its primary practical bottleneck is the prover's computation of MSMs.
-- **HyperPlonk** is a paradigm shift that optimizes for **theoretical prover linearity** and **circuit flexibility**.
-Its support for high-degree custom gates offers a path to more compact representations for complex computations (e.g., zkEVMs).
-However, this comes at the steep price of a logarithmic verifier and a prover whose linear-time performance is constrained by memory bandwidth rather than pure computation.

-The evolution from Plonk to HyperPlonk, and the subsequent development of hybrid systems (like Plonky2, which combines Plonkish arithmetization with the FRI commitment scheme from Chapter 3), illustrates a mature and dynamic field.
-The future of ZKP systems lies not in a single "best" protocol, but in a rich ecosystem where designers can select and combine architectural components to best suit the specific trade-offs demanded by their application.

----